sagemath/trac_to_gh/Issue 316.md

 # Issue 316: bug in modular symbols projection (probably really in linear algebra)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/316

 Original creator: was